-Asset Forfeitures & Criminal Charges in Miami, Florida
+Asset Forfeitures in Criminal Trials in Miami, Florida

 Miami Criminal Defense Attorney

-There are particular situations which may warrant asset forfeiture, including the following:
+There are particular situations which may warrant asset forfeiture, including:

 - Money obtained in drug trafficking cases

 - Property (boats, motor vehicles, real estate, etc.) that has been obtained via drug trafficking, fraud or other illegal activity

 - Money obtained via fraud, such as by mortgage fraud, mail fraud or wire fraud